CEMENT

 Industrial Fashion

-Inspiring a shift towards CONCEPT ECOLOGICAL UNIFORM within contemporary hotels, restaurants and international airline companies
+Inspiring a shift towards CONCEPT ECOLOGICAL FASHION choices within contemporary, public and private sector uniformed industries

-‘Industrial Fashion—IF’ (formerly REFORM) repositions uniform as a site of cultural and ecological experimentation: garments that hold the weight of a capsule collection while aligning with sustainability goals.
-From decommissioned parachutes to recut linens and end-of-line pieces sourced from houses like Acne Studios and Vivienne Westwood, IF transforms overlooked materials into uniforms that act as both identity and intervention.
+CEMENT CITY repositions fashion, including workwear and uniform as a site of cultural and ecological experimentation: garments that hold the weight of a contemporary brand — while aligning with sustainability goals.
+From decommissioned parachutes to recut linens and end-of-line pieces.
+CEMENT CITY transforms overlooked materials into uniforms that act as both identity and intervention.
 With the right pace and creative guidance, even the most functional garment can become an ecological statement—and a focal point in a captivating space, more installation than uniform.
-Interested?
+Learn more

 Contribution:

-Creative Direction / Brand Designer / XD / On-site Installation
+Creative Direction / Research Paper / Brand Designer / On-site Installation

 Technology